bitexploder/gifinator/README.md

 Note: There are several other gifinators out there.
 This one is mine.

 Copyright notice: I have no idea who owns the copyright on the gifs in test-img.
 They aren't mine.
+If they are yours and you don't want them in this repo, let me know.

 # Installation